The number of ECE ILLINOIS' faculty members.

-To teach software principles involved in computer networks.
+To teach principles involved in the design distributed systems.

 Same as CS 425.